skyfire-e/PATac/README.md

 ### 3. Using Main Clicker
-> In Post Apo Tycoon press [X] to close building menu (if persist).
+> In Pest Apollo Tycoon press [X] to close building menu (if persist).
 Make sure that there is only 4 bottom buttons (stats, upgrades, gemshop, settings) and they are alligned in the middle (via game options).

 Press Start Main Clicker.
 Press ```Shift + 1``` to launch subsequence settings > zoom out > drag map > automatically send 1 tap into game [x:1,y:1] and OCR verify calibrations > after 1 sec starts sending left clicks into points.
 Press ```Shift + 1``` again to stop.